test-this-shit-please/job-junior-javascript-developer-6/README.md

 - Open the cloned repo in a terminal
 - Run the command "bun i"
 - Run the "bun test" command - all tests will fail
 - Implement "collection.ts" so that as many tests as possible succeed - the more tests succeed, the more points you get.
-You should not change anything beyond the examples in this file as part of this assignment.
+You should not change anything beyond the examples in this file as part of this assignment
 - Make sure eslint doesn't show errors in the IDE
 - Implement TypeScript types for "request" and "options" in "collection.ts"
 - Follow the same coding style used in this code.
 Yes, there is no documentation.
-You just need to write code in the same style as the previous developer.
+You just need to write code in the same style as the previous developer
 - Click the result on your fork.
-It is preferable to use the "Regular Commit" style.
+It is preferable to use the "Regular Commit" style